Japanese military strategies in 1942: Seventeenth Army and Guadalcanal operations

 Fighting had meanwhile erupted on Guadalcanal Island.
 On August 13, the Seventeenth Army (with the Ichiki Detachment in support) was ordered to continue the Eastern New Guinea Operation, while simultaneously recapturing Guadalcanal in concert with the Navy.

 Implications of loss at Midway

-The failure of the Midway Operation was caused by slight negligence, but the effects were so tremendous that Japanese Army operations in the Pacific were shaken to their very roots.
+The failure of the Midway Operation was caused by negligence, and the effects were so tremendous that Japanese Army operations in the Pacific were shaken to their very roots.
 Because of the failure, the Japanese Navy also lost its mastery forever, since a quick recovery from the smashing blow to the carrier fleet was impossible.
 It was difficult for Japan either to build large aircraft carriers or to train skilled airmen overnight.

 Aleutian Islands

 June landings

 On June 6, 1942, the North Seas Detachment landed on Kiska, and the next day upon Attu, without meeting resistance.
 No landings were made, in Adak and the mission of occupying that island was canceled on June 25.
 IGHQ (on October 24) reinforced the North Seas Detachment and also changed its name to the North Seas Garrison Unit.
 Commanded by Major General Juichiro Mineki, the force was primarily composed of three infantry battalions and was under the operational control of the Commander-in-Chief of the Fifth Fleet.

 The United States Army constructed air bases at both Adak (about the end of August 1942) and at Amchitka, near Kiska (around February 1943).
 On March 26, 1943, a naval battle occurred near the Komandorski Islands, within Soviet territorial waters, but neither side suffered serious losses.